 Finish reading The Golden Bull.
-Read Direct Quotations in the English manual.

-Look over the words from the last five lessons (found below), and cross out the ones that you know really well.
+1. Look over the words from the last five lessons (found below), and cross out the ones that you know really well.
 These are words that you could define, use in a sentence, and spell easily.
 Once you have crossed these words out, circle the ones that are left.
 These are the ones you will review this week.
 Ideally, there will be about 10 to 12 words for you to study.
 If there are a lot more than that, you can choose whether you would like to review all of them or if you would like to limit it to the ones that are most challenging.